 - Some stocks pay dividends.

-- These stocks don’t fluctuate as dramatically as the price of physical gold because they’re an investment in a company.
+- Gold mining stocks tend not to fluctuate as dramatically as the price of physical gold, because they represent an investment in a company.

-- The stocks are not backed by physical gold, so you can lose your investment if the company’s performance falls.
+- Stocks are not backed by physical gold, so you can lose your investment if the company’s performance falls.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.